 What we didn’t know ahead of time was that the Green Sand Beach is pretty well hidden.
-It’s only available on this little cove that’s 2.5 miles away from the dirt parking lot.
-It’s a rocky, hilly path so only specific off-roading trucks and vehicles should attempt the drive, meaning you choose to walk there from the parking lot or rent a spot on the back of a truck for $15/ person.
+It’s only available on a little cove that’s 2.5 miles away from the dirt parking lot.
+It’s a rocky, hilly path so only specific off-roading trucks and vehicles should attempt the drive.
+That means you choose to walk there from the parking lot or rent a spot on the back of a truck for $15/ person.
 Seriously.

 We changed into better shoes, but were unprepared with adequate sunscreen or water.
 Or a basic understanding of the distance and terrain of this “walk.”

 Let’s just say it was pretty miserable.
-2.5 miles didn’t seem like long when we were starting out, but it took around 2 hours to make it over the lava rocks and dirt hills in the beating sun with no water or snacks.
+2.5 miles didn’t seem like long when we were starting out, but it took around 2 hours to make it over the lava rocks and dirt hills under beating sun with no water or snacks.